kaypro283/lunarcalc-mbasic/README.md

 ## Known Limitations

-While LUNARCALC is accurate given the platform, there are some limitations:
+While MOONCALC is accurate given the platform, there are some limitations:

 ### Full Moon / New Moon Accuracy
 - The **date is typically correct**, but the **time can be off by a few hours**.